kdeldycke/click-extra/docs/config.md

     result = invoke(my_cli, args=["--help"])
     assert "-C, --config CONFIG_PATH" in result.stdout

 See there the explicit mention of the default location of the configuration file.
-This improves discoverability, and [makes sysadmins happy](https://utcc.utoronto.ca/~cks/space/blog/sysadmin/ReportConfigFileLocations), especially those not familiar with your CLI.
+This improves discoverability, and `makes sysadmins happy <https://utcc.utoronto.ca/~cks/space/blog/sysadmin/ReportConfigFileLocations>`_, especially those not familiar with your CLI.

 A bare call returns: